 The largest of the leading big-box DIY stores in North America dealt with this issue as best they could but were frequently in the dark as to how to provide the best solution.
 Many times, a customer would call or come into the store with a complaint involving the contractor but couldn’t remember the contractor’s name, for example, or no longer have any paperwork to support their case.
 By the same token, if damage had been done, the store wouldn’t be certain that the same contractor could provide the necessary repairs.

-These were the sorts of issues that the leading DIY store in America was having to deal with.
+These were the sorts of issues that Home Depot was having to deal with.

 Service Cloud Is The Answer

-A consultation with Salesforce in 2014 led to Gerent being retained to implement a solution for the company.
+A consultation with Salesforce in 2014 led to Gerent being retained to implement a solution for Home Depot.

 Service Cloud would be rolled out, with the aim of achieving several goals: